biggie-boss/LoreRim/README.md

 ### OPTIONAL MODS - ULTRAWIDE SUPPORT & PERFORMANCE

-If you do not have an RTX Graphics Card it is CRUCIAL that you DISABLE the DLAA mod located towards the bottom of the load order.
+**If you do not have an RTX Graphics Card it is CRUCIAL that you DISABLE the DLAA mod located towards the bottom of the load order.**

 LoreRim comes with several list customization options.
-There is ultradwide support under the "Widescreen Support" section of Mod Organizer 2.
+There is ultrawide support under the "Widescreen Support" section of Mod Organizer 2.
 There are several ENB presets to choose from ONLY CLICK ONE OPTION AT A TIME.
-If you choose to use Community Shaders, make sure to follow the instructions listed under the Mod Organizer 2 seperators to disable the ENB files.

-There are several performance options which do come with visual downsides but allow for users with lower-end PCs to run the game.
+If you need a boost in FPS, you can choose the performance profile from the Profile dropdown in MO2.

 **NOTE**: Screenshots save to `Overwrite\Stock Game`.